darkorsa/cordo/README.md

 ### Routes

-Route definitons should be placed in `app/[PackageName]/UI/Http/routes.php`.
+Route definitons are located at `app/[PackageName]/UI/Http/routes.php`.

 Routing is done with use of [FastRoute](https://github.com/nikic/FastRoute) but modified allowing to use per route `Middlewares`.